brianalwillis/virtual-home-lab/active-directory.md

 ---

 *This project simulates a realistic enterprise network environment to practice and demonstrate core cybersecurity and IT infrastructure skills.
-It involves setting up a virtualized lab with a Windows Server 2019 domain controller, Active Directory, DHCP, and client machines, allowing hands-on experience with domain management, user provisioning, network configuration, and security policy enforcement..*
+It involves setting up a virtualized lab with a Windows Server 2019 domain controller, Active Directory, DHCP, and client machines, allowing hands-on experience with domain management, user provisioning, network configuration, and security policy enforcement.*

 **Created By:** `Briana Willis`
 **Date:** `2025-07-15`